sveltejs/sapper/site/content/docs/02-routing.md

 </div>
 ```

+If you want to capture more params you can create nested folders using the same naming convention: `[slug]/[language]`.

 If you don't want to create several folders to capture more than one parameter like `[year]/[month]/...` you can do so by spreading the param.
 For example, if you want to capture the following params: `/blog/[slug]/[year]/[month]/[day]` you can create a file called `[...slug].svelte` and extract them like so:

 ```html